From conversations to a structured workspace

 At the end of the day, real value comes from empathy not assumptions.

 We had to find the sweet spot between clarity, usefulness, and simplicity, making sure things stayed easy to use without cutting out real value.
-Choosing what features should go in the free version vs. Plus was tricky, but it helped shape both experiences in a meaningful way.
-Every new design had to feel fresh, but not confusing.
-No overlapping, no bias, just a smooth experience for very different user needs.

 Before wrapping things up, we’ll test with a broader group of users to make sure everything flows well.
 It’s all about catching the rough edges and making the experience even better.